 Thoughtful attention is given to the Constitution of the United States and the principles for which it stands.
-Also to the principles of civil and religious liberty.

 GENERAL HISTORY.

 It has been found best for the student of history first to have a comprehensive outline of the world's history before making a study of special periods.
 The period covered in this year's work is from the creation to the present time.